-1. Why have most Western thinkers assumed animals don't have emotions?
-2. What is part of the reason for this thinking?
-3. How did the team of scientists investigate the emotional states of horses?
+1. What have Western thinkers assumed about animals?
+2. What is part of the reason that it is difficult to determine whether animals have emotions?
+3. How did Martine Hausberger and her team investigate the emotional states of horses?
 4. What did they discover?
 5. Why is the research important?
-Cl RITICAL THINKING Do you think that animals have emotions?
+CI RITICAL THINKING 1.
+Do you think that animals have emotions?
 Give reasons for your answer.
+2. In your own words, explain the difference between something being subjective versus objective.